Spider-Man: Homecoming: Cast

-Parker's best friend, who is a "complete gamer".
-Batalon described him as "the quintessential best guy, the best man, the number two guy, the guy in the chair" for Parker.
+Peter's best friend, who is a "complete gamer".
+Batalon described him as "the quintessential best guy, the best man, the number two guy, the guy in the chair" for Peter.
 Marvel used Ned Leeds as a basis for the character, who does not have a last name in the script or film, but essentially created their own character with him.
-Carroll said that Ned and other characters in the film are composites of several of their favorites from Spider-Man comics, notably Ganke Lee, who is Miles Morales' best friend in Ultimate Comics: Spider-Man.
+Carroll said that Ned and other characters in the film are composites of several of their favorites from Spider-Man comics, notably Ganke Lee, who is Morales' best friend in Ultimate Comics: All-New Spider-Man (2011–2013).
 He is given the last name "Leeds" in the sequel Spider-Man: Far From Home (2019), which was confirmed in No Way Home.